-In February 2017, Gary Barlow will make his West End debut with the new musical The Girls - not on the stage, mind you, but as the musical’s composer.
-The famous songwriter known for his work with the hugely successful pop group Take That has spent the last 5 years writing songs for a musical based on the film Calendar Girls and will finally see it take its place in the West End in the New Year, officially opening on 21st February at the Phoenix Theatre.
+In February 2017, Gary Barlow made his West End debut with the new musical The Girls - not on the stage, mind you, but as the musical’s composer.
+The famous songwriter known for his work with the hugely successful pop group Take That spent five years writing songs for a musical based on the film Calendar Girl.

-Whilst Finding Neverland is believed to be opening in the West End in 2017, The Girls will pip it to the post, with tickets currently on sale for its initial run.
-But Gary Barlow has well and truly caught the musical bug - in the New Year a new BBC1 talent show titled Let It Shine will search for stars to lead a stage production based around the songs of Take That, with Gary Barlow acting as a judge, helped by Dannii Minogue, Martin Kemp and Amber Riley.
-The show, called The Band, will tour the UK in 2017 before arriving in the West End, giving people all over the country the Gary Barlow musical experience.
+Gary Barlow has well and truly caught the musical bug — a BBC One talent show titled Let It Shine searched for stars to lead a stage production based around the songs of Take That, with Gary Barlow acting as a judge, helped by Dannii Minogue, Martin Kemp and Amber Riley.
+The show, called The Band, toured the UK, before arriving in the West End in 2018.